elouannh/elouannh/README.md

 ---

-### Phrase of the day: I did something that is not supposed to work, but it does.
-Never ask why.
+### Phrase of the day: Poursue your dreams without regarding other people opinion.

 ---